Science and technology in Botswana: Sustainable development

-In 2012, Botswana was one of ten African countries which adopted the Gaborone Declaration for Sustainability in Africa at the Summit for Sustainability in Africa.
-The signatories of this declaration recognize that GDP has its limitations as a measure of well-being and sustainable growth.
-They vow to integrate the value of natural capital into national accounting and corporate planning and reporting processes, policies and programmes.
+In 2012, Botswana was one of ten African countries that adopted the Gaborone Declaration for Sustainability in Africa at the Summit for Sustainability in Africa.
+The signatories recognized that GDP has limitations as a measure of well-being and committed to integrating the value of natural capital into national accounting and corporate planning processes.

-In 2013, Botswana initiated the development of a National Climate Change Strategy and Action Plan.
-A climate change policy will be developed first, followed by the strategy.
-The process will reportedly be highly consultative, with the participation of rural inhabitants.

 Botswana ratified the Paris Agreement on climate change on 11 November 2016.
-In 2016, the government drafted a Botswana Climate Change Response Policy, with support from the United Nations Development Programme.
-It proposes developing a climate-focused research agenda, to guide academic curricula.
-A National Climate Change Unit is to be established to implement and monitor measures.
+In 2016, the government drafted a Botswana Climate Change Response Policy with support from the United Nations Development Program, proposing a climate-focused research agenda and the establishment of a National Climate Change Unit.
 A national climate change adaptation plan framework was awaiting formal endorsement in June 2020.

-The SADC centre in Gaborone hosts the Regional Early Warning System, Famine Early Warning System and Climate Services Centre.